guidelines on HOUSE ALTERATIONS

 2.7 Roofs

 A consistent roofline should be maintained along a complete terrace.
 This retains the original minimalist look of the buildings and avoids potential drainage problems caused by changes in roof level.
+Unless a complete terrace agrees to change, replacement roofs should be of the ‘cold’ type with insulation under the roof boards.

 2.8 Gutters and downpipes